ralphsaunders/ralphsaunders.co.uk/content/testing-async-javascript-mocha-chai/post.md

 Karma](./karma-unit-testing.html), using Jasmine as my go-to framework.
-I went on a bit of a journey and it turns out that [Jasmine does have asynchronous support](https://jasmine.github.io/2.5/introduction#section-Asynchronous_Support), but the examples below where achieved with [Mocha](https://mochajs.org/) and [Chai](http://chaijs.com/) (although they basically read pretty much exactly the same).
+I went on a bit of a journey and it turns out that [Jasmine does have asynchronous support](https://jasmine.github.io/2.5/introduction#section-Asynchronous_Support), but the examples below were achieved with [Mocha](https://mochajs.org/) and [Chai](http://chaijs.com/) (although they basically read pretty much exactly the same).